opsmatic/puppet-opsmatic/README.md

-Opsmatic Puppet Reporter - Puppet Module
+Opsmatic Puppet Module
 ======================

 [![Build Status](https://travis-ci.org/opsmatic/puppet-opsmatic.svg?branch=master)](https://travis-ci.org/opsmatic/puppet-opsmatic)

 Overview
 --------

-This module installs and configures the Opsmatic Puppet Reporter.
+This module installs and configures the Opsmatic Puppet Reporter and the Opsmatic Agent.

 Requirements
 ------------

-The Opsmatic Puppet Reporter is supported on the following platforms:
+The Opsmatic Puppet Reporter and the Opsmatic Agent are supported on the following platforms:

   * Ubuntu: 10.04, 11.04, 11.10, 12.04, 12.10, 13.04 and 13.10.

 Usage
 -----